Emotional Support Animal Evaluation

 Makin Wellness Pennsylvania ESA Assessments

-If you or a loved one would like to complete the ESA assessment, please call a Makin Wellness counselor today at (412)- 532-1249.
-Our team will walk you through the process and before you know it, you and your Emotional Support Animal will have the freedoms to live life in a way that is conducive to your healing and long term mental well being.
+If you or a loved one would like to complete the ESA assessment, please call a Makin Wellness counselor today at (822)- 274-HEAl.
+Our team will walk you through the process and before you know it, you and your Emotional Support Animal will have the freedom to live life in a way that is conducive to your healing and long-term mental well-being.
 Healing happens here… for you and your furry friends!